 In 1981, he opened his own shop/studio and built one-of-a-kind furniture.
-In the late 1980’s he shifted focus to woodturning and sculpture.
+In the late 1980’s he shifted his focus to woodturning and sculpture.
 David began experimenting in the late 1980s with gilding and patinas.
 His patina finish is a hybrid of multiple finishes that he has developed.
 It combines painting, gilding (metal leafing), chemical patinas, and lacquering techniques.
 The complex layers result in a finish that may look ancient, metallic, or even stone like of an ancient, petrified stone quality.

-This process has become the trademark of his wall sculptures, one of which won a Niche award in 2001.
-He has won numerous awards for his woodworking and woodturning, including two NICHE Awards in 2001, and is a three time winner of Best of Show in Artistry in Wood in Sonoma County, California, and Best Piece Turning in Artistry in Wood for 2009, plus an Award of Excellence for his Japanese Maple Leaf Long Neck Vessel in 2012.
-Examples of his work appear in numerous publications such as Fine Woodworking Design Books #3, #6, #7, the Guild Source Book #7, Furniture Studio The Heart of Functional Arts, as well as many others.
-His work was profiled in the October 2008 issue of Woodwork magazine.
-In May 2011 he appeared on the cover issue of the prestigious British publication Woodturning magazine which was accompanied by an in depth article on his career.
+This process has become the trademark of his wall sculptures, one of which won a Niche award in 2001 and many of his turned vessels.
+He has won numerous awards for his woodworking and woodturning, including two NICHE Awards in 2001, and is a four time winner of Best of Show in Artistry in Wood in Sonoma County, California, plus Best Piece Turning in Artistry in Wood for 2009, 2015, 2016, an Award of Excellence for his Japanese Maple Leaf Long Neck Vessel in 2012,and an Award of Excellence for his hexagonal sculptures in 2013.